csabapalfi/pagespeed-insights-scripts/README.md

   * allows throttling of CPU with `--lighthouse.cpuSlowDown` (default 4x)

 Local results will still differ from the PSI API because of local hardware and network variability.

+`--saveAssets` will save trace and devtoolslog (along with a report) for each run.
+To look at how metrics were simulated combine this option with `LANTERN_DEBUG=true` that will save a trace for each metric simulation.